Green Loan Fund

 - November 2008: 3,000 CFLs

 The Eco-Fund has provided co-funding for the following programs:

-BikeFest: This year’s BikeFest took place on April 29th, 2011.
-The event offered free tune-ups and bike safety information and encouraged biking as a sustainable form of transportation.
+BikeFest: This annual event offers free tune-ups and bike safety information and encourages biking as a sustainable form of transportation.

 Power Shift: An environmental/clean energy support weekend in April 2011 where over 10,000 college students travel to D.C.
 The students heard speakers (Lisa Jackson, Bill McKibben, Van Jones), participated in a lobby day, networked and collaborated.
 Students also attended workshops and panels to learn how to lead and participate in the environmental/clean energy movement.